TheStaticMage/firebot-rate-limiter/README.md

 ## License

-This script is released under the [GNU General Public License version 3](/LICENSE).
+This plugin is released under the [GNU General Public License version 3](/LICENSE).
 That makes it free to use whether your stream is monetized or not.

 If you use this on your stream, I would appreciate a shout-out.
 (Appreciated, but not required.)